Make Your Next Trip Extraordinary

 Visit Hwange National Park (the country’s largest park, covering an area the size of Belgium) for a classic African safari: spectacular Big Five game viewing, bush walks with Zimbabwe’s world-renowned guides, sleeping under the stars, watching elephants up close from the safety of a hide.

-Visit Lake Kariba; scheduled charter flights now make the western part of the lake much more accessible.
-Stay at the historic Bumi Hills Safari Lodge, perched at a lofty height over the lake—which has recently been entirely refurbished, and where activities include fishing, game drives, and visiting local villages—or take a cruise on the private luxury houseboat Matusadona.
+Stay at the historic Bumi Hills Safari Lodge, perched high above Lake Kariba, which has recently been entirely refurbished.
+Activities include fishing, game drives, visiting local villages, or cruising on the privately operated luxury houseboat Matusadona.

 Hidden gem